Hauppauge Medicaid Fraud Defense Lawyer

 - Overbilling, Duplicate Billing, Upcoding

 If your practice is on the government’s radar or if you are accused of Medicaid Fraud or DEA violations, do not wait.
-Act now; call an experienced NY healthcare fraud defense lawyer right away to discuss a comprehensive defense strategy.
+Act now; call an experienced Hauppauge Medicaid fraud defense attorney right away to discuss a comprehensive defense strategy.
 Call Nick at 888-680-1745 for a free consultation.

 What Are the Penalties for Medicaid Fraud in New York?